It’s getting harder to take your secrets to the grave.

 Pennsylvania has a similar provision in our Probate, Estates, and Fiduciaries Code, establishing the right and obligation of personal representatives and executors to take possession and control of an estate’s assets.
 The PA State Senate has introduced Senate Bill 827 to clarify and establish the right of personal representatives to consent to the disclosure of a decedent’s digital assets.
 SB 827 (2017 Session) is still in the early stages, and we will watch as it progresses.

 This, of course, raises some estate planning points for consideration.
 While we all may have some secrets, we don’t want our family to lose much of our online content.
 All clients should organize a system to maintain online accounts and allow your personal representatives a way to find your passwords, usernames, and account identifiers.
 We are happy to assist with any estate planning needs you may have.
-Please don’t hesitate to give us a call.
+Please don’t hesitate to contact us.